marcosrachid/java8_oca_study/README.md

 }
 ```

-Variables over consecutive catchs can have the same identifier.
+Variables over consecutive catches can have the same identifier.

 Variables from an inner catch cannot have the same identifier from the outer.